Healthpeak Properties Debt

 As Healthpeak Properties follows its natural business cycle, the capital allocation decisions will not magically go away.
 Healthpeak Properties' decision-makers have to determine if most of the cash flows will be poured back into or reinvested in the business, reserved for other projects beyond operational needs, or paid back to stakeholders and investors.

-Healthpeak Properties has 7.08 B in debt with debt to equity (D/E) ratio of 0.68, which is OK given its current industry classification.
+Healthpeak Properties has 1.08 B in debt with debt to equity (D/E) ratio of 0.68, which is OK given its current industry classification.
 Healthpeak Properties has a current ratio of 1.55, which is typical for the industry and considered as normal.
-Note however, debt could still be an excellent tool for Healthpeak to invest in growth at high rates of return.
+That said, strategic use of leverage may enable Healthpeak to fund expansion initiatives and generate superior returns.

 Healthpeak Properties Total Assets Over Time